jgyy/fcc-scrape/placeholder.md

 ---
-id: 587d824d367417b2b2512c50
+id: 587d824e367417b2b2512c56
-title: Test if a Value is an Array
+title: Test if a Value is of a Specific Data Structure Type
 challengeType: 2
-forumTopicId: 301600
+forumTopicId: 301601
-dashedName: test-if-a-value-is-an-array
+dashedName: test-if-a-value-is-of-a-specific-data-structure-type
 ---

 # --description--

 As a reminder, this project is being built upon the following starter project on [Repl.it](https://repl.it/github/freeCodeCamp/boilerplate-mochachai), or cloned from [GitHub](https://github.com/freeCodeCamp/boilerplate-mochachai/).

+`#typeOf` asserts that value's type is the given string, as determined by `Object.prototype.toString`.

 # --instructions--

-Within `tests/1_unit-tests.js` under the test labelled `#11` in the `Arrays` suite, change each `assert` to either `assert.isArray` or `assert.isNotArray` to make the test pass (should evaluate to `true`).
+Within `tests/1_unit-tests.js` under the test labelled `#17` in the `Objects` suite, change each `assert` to either `assert.typeOf` or `assert.notTypeOf` to make the test pass (should evaluate to `true`).
 Do not alter the arguments passed to the asserts.

 # --hints--